dobson99/8-bit-platformer/README.md

 I started to write this platform game as a bit of fun while learning python and to start to teach my kids programming.
-It's a hark back to the golden 8 bit days and currently is complete with the occasionaly, highly realistic FALLING THROUGH SOLID PLATFORMS GLITCHES (which I have to fix :)
+It's a hark back to the golden 8 bit days and includes one or two highly realistic FALLING THROUGH SOLID PLATFORMS GLITCHES (which I have to fix :)

 Obviously this is a work in progress and so it's a bit rough around the edges but the